drable/Project-one/README.md

 # Project-one

-I'm not quite sure what this project will be yet.
+I'm not quite sure what this project will be yet; The project will probably be something simple, as its my first.

 Ideas:
  <ul>